How Does a Boat Float?

 The principle of buoyancy ensures that a boat will float and stay balanced on the water.
 With this in mind, you’ll be better equipped make an informed choice when buying a boat.

-The National Boating Safety School offers online courses to teach aspiring boaters everything they need to know to prepare for the boating exam and stay safe on the water.
+The National Boating Safety School offers a Transport Canada-approved boater safety course to teach aspiring boaters everything they need to know to prepare for the boating exam and stay safe on the water.
 Register today to obtain your Canadian boat license!

 Get your card today